 - 1.5 tablespoons fresh lemon juice or white wine vinegar or to taste if you don't plan on canning them

 - ¼ teaspoon crushed red pepper

 - 2 tablespoons extra virgin olive oil for finishing

 - ½ teaspoon kosher salt or to taste

-- Brown the mushrooms in the 2 tablespoons of oil until cooked through, and season with a pinch of salt and pepper.
-Add the shallot and garlic to the pan and cook for 2-3 minutes more, then add the tomato juice, chili, and coriander and simmer for a minute or two.
+- Add the shallot and garlic to the pan and cook for 2-3 minutes more.
+Add the tomato juice, chili, and coriander and simmer for a minute or two.

 - The marinated mushrooms can also be canned and stored at room temperature.

 Fabulous post!
 Loved reading the bio about Joel Robuchon.

 Yes, he was a legend.